ChrisKayAyling/Ascension-Core/README.md

 AscensionCore is a PHP routing core framework with a focus on speed, ease of implementation without the complications of enforcing a workflow or set of hard standards.
 The Core can be considered a helper class used in conjuction with the AscensionFramework component it provides an environment for business logic development and data modeling without the complication of costly setup.

+# Warning

+This project is a fork of the Ascension:Core project located on GitHub, feature sets might differ, this code base will not be updated from the parent project automatically.
+You will need to patch this repository with code from the original repository.

 # Contributing
 🎉 Thank you for considering contributing to the Ascension-Core project!
 We welcome contributions from everyone, whether you're fixing a bug, proposing a feature, or improving the documentation.